InspirationCategory

 With support from the government and the industry, and with changing mindsets, women can continue to make great strides in the world of business in the days to come.
 The days of women standing side by side with men in the world of entrepreneurship are not far.

-UPDATE: This post was first published on 4 March 2021 and updated 19 August 2022.
+UPDATE: This post was first published on 4 March 2021, and updated on 19 August 2022 and 6 January 2025.
+Charu Dubey contributed to this article.